-A. Formal project approval represents approval of the Project including the program justification and need, scope, the total project cost, and funding plan for the project.
-It also represents authorization to complete project development through the schematic design, targeting the approved scope and budget, unless otherwise designated by the approval authority.

-For projects with an estimated total project cost in excess of \$5.02.5-million, formal project approval is a prerequisite for the inclusion of construction funding in the university's Year One capital budget request, unless otherwise approved by the board.
-Requests for formal project approval shall include a record of the Academic and Student Affairs Committee approval of the program proposal, a signed Project Agreement-or facilities pre design statement, the proposed cost and funding sources for the next phase of the project and for eventual completion of the project, identification of project delivery method, recommended level of investment in public art, and a-variances report-identifying-including any significant or material changes in scope, budget, schedule, deliverables or prescriptive criteria associated with a design build the project, a business plan which identifies: the project phase(s), remodeling requirements due to vacancies created in existing buildings, funding plan for both program and capital project received preliminary administrative approval.

-- B. If a project will include multiple phases of construction for funding or other reasons, it is preferable to describe all planned phases at this approval step.
-Requests submitted for Schematic Design Approval request should cover the particular phase(s) funded at time request is submitted. - C. The level of approval required for formal project approval shall be based upon estimated total project costs: - 1.
-Projects with an estimated total project cost of in excess of \$5.0 4.0-million will require approval by the board based on recommendations from the regents' committee responsible for facilities; - 2.
-Projects with an estimated total project cost in excess of \$2.0 million but not more than \$5.0 4.0 million will require approval by the regents' committee responsible for facilities.
+- A. Formal project approval represents approval of the Project including the program justification and need, scope, the total project cost, and funding plan for the project.
+It also represents authorization to complete project development through the schematic design, targeting the approved scope and budget, unless otherwise designated by the approval authority. - For projects with an estimated total project cost in excess of \$5.0 2.5 million, formal project approval is a prerequisite for the inclusion of construction funding in the university's Year One capital budget request, unless otherwise approved by the board.
+Requests for formal project approval shall include a record of the Academic and Student Affairs Committee approval of the program proposal, a signed Project Agreement or facilities pre design statement, the proposed cost and funding sources for the next phase of the project and for eventual completion of the project, identification of project delivery method, recommended level of investment in public art, and a variances report identifying including any significant or material changes in scope, budget, schedule, deliverables or prescriptive criteria associated with a design build the project, a business plan which identifies: the project phase(s), remodeling requirements due to vacancies created in existing buildings, funding plan for both program and capital project costs, operating cost impact, or other cost considerations from the time the project received preliminary administrative approval. - B. If a project will include multiple phases of construction for funding or other reasons, it will describe all planned phases at this approval step.
+Requests submitted for Schematic Design Approval shall cover the particular phase(s) funded at the time that the request is submitted. - C. The level of approval required for formal project approval shall be based upon estimated total project costs: - 1.
+Projects with an estimated total project cost of in excess of \$5.0 4.0 million will require approval by the board based on recommendations from the regents' BoR committee responsible for facilities; - 2.
+Projects with an estimated total project cost in excess of \$2.0 million but not more than \$5.0 4.0 million will require approval by the regents' BoR committee responsible for facilities.
 The committee may delegate approval authority to the committee chairchair of committee as desired as it determines is convenient and appropriate; - 3.
 Projects with an estimated total project cost in excess of \$1.0 million but not more than \$2.0 million will require approval by the chair of the regents' committee responsible for facilities; - 3.4.
 Projects with an estimated total project cost of \$2.0 1.0 million or less will require approval by the system office chief finance officer.